ilyauts/TwitterPeruser/README.md

     redis-cli ping

+5) Install PrettyPandas:

+     pip install prettypandas

-5) Install wordcloud:
+6) Install wordcloud:

     pip install wordcloud

-6) Copy keys.template and call it keys.py.
+7) Copy keys.template and call it keys.py.
 Replace bracketed values in that file with your secret Twitter keys

-7) Run example which uses the module:
+8) Run example which uses the module:

     python peruseDriver.py [query in quotes] [number of tweets to be used]